Should You Work for Free as a Photographer? A Comprehensive Guide

 3. Consider the genre of photography and your level of experience

-If you’re considering free work as part of your photography business strategy, it is important to consider the genre of photography you’re to perform unpaid work in.
+If you’re considering free work as part of your photography business strategy, it is important to consider the genre of photography you’re looking to perform unpaid work in.
 This is because different genres of photography have different levels of supply and demand.
 Demand is the need for photography services or content creation, and supply is the number of photographers in that industry that are capable of performing.

-If you’re looking to increase the likelihood of finding brands, people or businesses that are more than willing to pay for your services without having an incredibly long list of brand work or references, your best bet is looking in genres that have demand and low supply.
+If you’re looking to increase the likelihood of finding brands, people or businesses that are more than willing to pay for your services without having an incredibly long list of brand work or references, your best bet is looking in genres that have high demand and low supply.
 These would be photography genres like wedding & elopement, corporate events, family photos, newborn photography, etc. This is because there will always be a demand to photo-document big and special events.

-The supply or competition with other photographers in those genres may be lower than other genres of photography because they aren’t necessarily the most exciting to a lot of photographers.
+The supply or with other photographers in those genres may be lower than other genres of photography because they aren’t necessarily the most exciting to a lot of photographers.
 I say some and not all!
-Maybe the genre of photography you make money in allows you the free time and ability to photograph the genres you really love without the pressure.
+Maybe the genre of photography you make money in allows you the free time and ability to the genres you really love without the pressure.

 Free work will make more sense in photography genres with heavy competition or a large supply of photographers, especially if you’re trying to make a name for yourself.
-This would be genres like travel, and general product photography.
+This would be genres like , landscape and general product photography.
 Obviously, photographers get paid all the time for this kind of work, it’s just more difficult and will take longer as someone just starting out.
-Just if there’s an oversaturation of photographers in a genre, even when you do start getting paid there’s a chance the rates are more competitive and the risk of undercutting gets higher.
+Just remember if there’s an oversaturation of photographers in a genre, even when you do start getting paid there’s a chance the rates are more competitive and the risk of undercutting gets higher.

 Just remember even if you are very talented, it is the experience gained from many projects that sells – experienced photographers are renowned for charging higher rates than their less experienced counterparts.
 If you’re looking to increase reliability among brands, it may benefit you to do some free work within the genre of photography that you would like to get paid in down the road.